-The region houses Sea Line of Communications (SLOCs) which are undoubtedly the most important maritime trade lanes in the world.
-The Malacca Strait is considered as the Second largest Oil trade route (Strait of Hormuz being the 1st one).
-It is worth mentioning that approximately 16 million barrels of oil passes through Malacca Strait in a single year (Villar & Hamilton, 2017).
-Besides Malacca, other trade routes are also available in the region namely Straits of Sunda and Lombok, though these routes have less capacity than the Malacca.

-South China Sea in the region houses almost 25% of total global shipment in a year (trade worth approximately \$5.3 Trillion
+The region houses the Sea Line of Communications (SLOCs), which are undoubtedly the most important maritime trade lanes in the world.
+The Malacca Strait is considered the second-largest Oil trade route (Strait of Hormuz being the 1st one).
+It is worth mentioning that approximately 16 million barrels of oil pass through the Malacca Strait in a single year (Villar & Hamilton, 2017).
+Besides Malacca, other trade routes are also available in the region, namely the Straits of Sunda and Lombok, though these routes have less capacity than the Malacca.
+South China Sea in the region houses almost 25% of total global shipment in a year (trade worth approximately \$5.3 trillion